Development Milestones for 8-Month-Olds

 Babies and small children can drown in only a few inches of water, so you’ll want to be especially careful in the bathroom, as well as outside if your home has a pool, pond, hot tub, or other small body of water.

-Never leave your baby alone in the bath, or around any open containers of water (like buckets and watering cans).
+Never leave your baby alone in the bath, or around any open containers of water (like buckets and watering cans) no matter how shallow.
 Also, keep toilets closed and use a lid lock to keep your baby out of the toilet bowl.

-If you do have a swimming pool, install a four-foot high, or higher, fence with a self-locking gate around the entire area, and completely remove any pool covers before swimming.
+If you do have a swimming pool, install a four-sided fence with a self-locking gate around the entire area, and completely remove any pool covers before swimming.
 Make sure you have a safety ring and rope handy in case of emergency, as well as your phone.
-Many little ones love the water, and you can have tons of fun splashing around, but always give your baby your complete attention when you're swimming and try to eliminate any distractions.
+Many little ones love the water, and you can have tons of fun splashing around, but always give your baby your complete attention when you’re swimming and try to eliminate any distractions.

 FAQS AT A GLANCE